algo26-matthias/idna-convert/README.md

 Unicode strings are expected to be either UTF-8 strings, UCS-4 strings or UCS-4 arrays.
 The default format is UTF-8.
 For setting different encodings, you can call the method setParams() - please see the inline documentation for details.
 ACE strings (the Punycode form) are always 7bit ASCII strings.

-**ATTENTION:** As of version 0.6.0 this class is written in the OOP style of PHP5.
-Since PHP4 is no longer actively maintained, you should switch to PHP5 as fast as possible.
-We expect to see no compatibility issues with the upcoming PHP6, too.

-**ATTENTION:** BC break!
-As of version 0.6.4 the class per default allows the German ligature ß to be encoded as the DeNIC, the registry for .DE allows domains containing ß.
-In older builds "ß" was mapped to "ss".
-Should you still need this behaviour, see example 5 below.

-**ATTENTION:** As of version 0.8.0 the class fully supports IDNA 2008.
-Thus the aforementioned parameter is deprecated and replaced by a parameter to switch between the standards.
-See the updated example 5 below.

-**ATTENTION:** BC break: As of version 1.0.0 the class closely follows the PSRs PSR-1, PSR-2 and PSR-4 of the PHP-FIG. As such the classes' naming has been changed, a namespace has been introduced and the default IDN version has changed from 2003 to 2008 and minimum PHP engine version raised to 5.6.0.

-## Files

-- **src/IdnaConvert.php** - The actual class
-- **src/EncodingHelper.php** - Convert various encodings to and from UTF-8, see below
-- **src/UnicodeTranscoder.php** - Transcode between various Unicode representations, see below
-- **README.md** - This file
-- **LICENCE** - The LGPL licence file

 ## Installation

 ### Via Composer